conor-walker/Pydle/README.md

 ## Future
 I don't anticipate spending a huge amount of time on this in the near future, but small things I'd like to throw in are:
-- Make the output slightly prettier, or as pretty as it can be in a terminal.
-No plans of making a full GUI version just yet!
 - Validate that users word is an actual real word

 ## License